walterxie/beast2stats/README.md

 ![packages NoP](figures/other-packages-NoP.svg)

-The livetime summary of all BEAST 2 packages are also available from https://compevol.github.io/CBAN/
+The livetime summary of all BEAST 2 packages are also available from BEAST 2 [Package Viewer](https://compevol.github.io/CBAN/)

 ## Pipeline